On approximations of Feynman path integrals: 2 Definitions and the main theorem

+This makes our integrals work.
+In fact we can choose $\mu^{*}$ in any way as long as it satisfies (5) and (7) and it will work in our calculations and give the same results.

-One can get rid of all cases of (*) if one wants: One can call $\mu^{*}$ a pre-measure like function and then define a measure like function $\mu^{**}$ so that for all basic open sets $N$, $\mu^{**}(N)=\int_{N}1dp$, where $\int_{N}$ is defined as below using $\mu^{*}$ and $1$ is the function that for all $q\in P$, $1(q)(k)=1$ for all $k<\o$.
-However, in the definition of our integrals, it does not matter wheather we use $\mu^{*}$ or $\mu^{**}$ and thus for simplicity we use $\mu^{*}$.
+Notice that from (6) it follows that it is possible that $X$ and $Y$ are finite sets of disjoint basic open sets, $\cup X=\cup Y$ but $\sum_{N\in X}\mu^{*}(N)\ne \sum_{N\in Y}\mu^{*}(N)$.
+One can get rid of all cases of (6) if one wants: One can call $\mu^{*}$ a pre-measure like function and then define a measure like function $\mu^{**}$ so that for all basic open sets $N$, $\mu^{**}(N)=\int_{N}1dp$, where $\int_{N}$ is defined as below using $\mu^{*}$ and $1$ is the function that for all $q\in P$, $1(q)(k)=1$ for all $k<\o$.
+Then for unions of finite sets of disjoint basic open sets one can define the measure as the sum of the measures of the basic open sets.
+And one can continue developing theory for this $\mu^{**}$.
+But we will not need this, in fact, in the definition of our integrals (in the cases in which we use it), it does not matter whether we use $\mu^{*}$ or $\mu^{**}$ and thus for simplicity we use $\mu^{*}$.

 Integration is defined as follows: Suppose $f:P\rightarrow\C^{\o}$ is uniformly continuous i.e. for all $k$ there is $m$ such that if $N$ is a basic open set, $m(N)<1/m$ and $x,y\in N$, then $f(x)(k)=f(y)(k)$.
-Now suppose that $P_{0}\subseteq P$ is a finite union of basic open sets (in $P^{*}$ this makes more sense) and $X$ is a finite partition of $P_{0}$ consisting of basic open sets.
-For all $N\in X$, pick $p_{N}\in N$ and write $I_{f}(X)=\sum_{N\in X}f(p_{N})\mu^{*}(N)$ (notice that here we calculate in $\C^{\o}$).
+Now suppose that $P_{0}\subseteq P$ is a finite union of basic open sets (in compact $P^{*}$ this makes more sense) and $X$ is a finite partition of $P_{0}$ consisting of basic open sets (i.e. $\cup X=P_{0}$, every element of $X$ is a basic open set and if $N,N'\in X$ and $N\ne N'$, then $N\cap N'=\empty$).
+For all $N\in X$, pick $p_{N}\in N$.
+In fact, we can fix these choices $p_{N}\in N$ for all basec open sets $N$.
+Then we write $I_{f}(X)=\sum_{N\in X}f(p_{N})\mu^{*}(N)$ (notice that here we calculate in $\C^{\o}$).
 By $\int_{P_{0}}fdp$ we mean the limit of $I_{f}(X)$, when the mesh of $X$ goes to zero (limit in the topology we defined for $\C^{\o}$ above).
-It is easy to see that this limit exists and it does not depend on the choice of the partitions $X$ (as long as their mesh goes to zero) nor on the choices of the paths $p_{N}$.
-For sets that are not finite unions of basic open sets, things get trickier, see the very end of this paper.
+The assumption that $P_{0}$ is a finite union of basic open sets guarantees the existence of these partitions with arbitrarily small mesh.
+Thus it is easy to see that this limit exists and it does not depend on the choice of the partitions $X$ (as long as their mesh goes to zero) nor on the choices of the paths $p_{N}$ (since $f$ was assumed to be uniformly continuous).
+For sets that are not finite unions of basic open sets, things get trickier.
+We will not need these cases in this paper, we will integrate only over sets that are finite unions of basic open sets.